jasonh4882/sciAndEngScienceFairSEFIWebsiteFall2020/README.md

 ## Software

-The website prototype was hosted on the IUPUI corasir server and was accessed through [WinSCP](https://winscp.net/eng/index.php) and [PuTTy](https://www.putty.org/) terminal.
+The website prototype was hosted on the IUPUI corsair server and was accessed through [WinSCP](https://winscp.net/eng/index.php) and [PuTTy](https://www.putty.org/) terminal.
 All webpages were edited in text editors, such as Notepad.exe

 ## Presentations